-Product bundles are some of the bst (maybe THE best?) way to semantically connect two products that have a strong relationship but live in different categories.
+Product bundles are some of the best (maybe THE best?) way to semantically connect two products that have a strong relationship but live in different categories.

 Topic siloing: The idea of topic siloing is to link articles that revolve around the same topic within each other and less to articles within another topic.
-You can do the same with product within a category.
+You can do the same with products within a category.
 This would ensure that anchor text stays relevant and articles are topically within close proximity.

 An evolution of topic siloing is topic clusters.
 The concept is that a long-form article (pillar) covers a shorthead keyword and many shorter articles (clusters) cover long-form keywords related to that shorthead keyword and link to the pillar.
 This creates close topical relationships within the link structure.

 Related articles: Linking to related articles at the bottom of a page is table stakes and should be part of any site.
 Yet, some still forget it.
 Don't make that mistake!
 Link to related articles and make sure the sensitivity is set to high (in plugins with that option) so you only link to really relevant articles.

 And this is it, friends.
 If you feel like I missed something, please add it to the comments, and I'll make sure to add it.

 Internal links are hyperlinks that point to a page that lives on the same domain as the hyperlink.